Cybersecurity • 6 Mins READ

 Feras, as the CEO, we know how important it is to you that your team works seamlessly.
 Employees must have similar values and goals, respect the ethos of the business, and work well both individually and as a whole unit.
 But creating the ideal workforce is easier said than done.
 What do you look for in employees to ensure smooth running and success?

-Feras: ‘If you had asked me this question 10 years ago, I would have longed for a team of, dare I say, heroes.
-Individuals who strive to be leaders.
+Feras: ‘If you had asked me this question 10 years ago, I would have longed for a team of, dare I say, leadership heroes.
 The ones who want to show people the way because they know what is required.’

-A Hero does not sound like a negative element.
+A leadership hero does not sound like a negative element.
 Far from it in fact.
 Can you explain?